HackerEarth/engineering.hackerearth.com/_posts/2016-02-01-profiling-django-views.md

 title: "Profiling django views for SQL queries"
-description: "We created a SQL profiler for python functions which tells what exact expressions inside the function body triggers some network call like SQL queries by manipulating AST (Abstarct Syntax Trees) of function code."
+description: "We created a SQL profiler for python functions which tells what exact expressions inside the function body triggers some network call like SQL queries by manipulating AST (Abstract Syntax Trees) of function code."
 category:
 tags: [Django, Profiling, Python AST, AST manipulation]
 ---